-Mixed into hot pasta with a bit of grated cheese on top, it made for a very quick and tasty meal.
+Mixed into hot pasta with a bit of grated cheese on top, this quick tomato sauce with seaweed made for a speedy and tasty meal.
 The sauce took less than 5 minutes to make from start to finish.
 I’m waiting for the tomato season now, because as good as this sauce was, how much better would it be with fresh ripe tomatoes?

 - 1 large organic carrot - scrubbed but not peeled and roughly chopped.

 - a small piece of dried dulse about the size of dessertspoon

 - a dash of tamari gluten free soy sauce

 - a glug of extra virgin olive oil